Forensic Genealogy Services (SM), LLC

 Scope of Work: Research the birth place and the parents of a woman born in the mid-1850s.
 Her descendants believed her heritage included at least one-half Indian blood entitling the family to registration in the California tribe.

-No original sources were located that provided primary information or direct evidence.
-However, 42 sources of indirect evidence were found and documented in the Client Report.
-These sources included such diverse records as 100 years of census filings, obituaries and coroner's reports, published family histories, governmental forms, sworn affidavits, applications to heritage societies, military records, local histories, and many other resources beyond the "usual birth, marriage, and death records" normally used to determine kinship.
-These records clearly established that the subject was not born in the tribal area or
+Result: No original sources were located that provided primary information or direct evidence that subject was of Indian origin.
+However, 42 sources of evidence were found that clearly established that the subject was not born in the tribal area or the state.
+Client Report included such diverse records as 100 years of census filings, obituaries and coroner's reports, published family histories, governmental forms, sworn affidavits, applications to heritage societies, military records, local histories, and many other resources beyond the "usual birth, marriage, and death records" normally used to determine kinship.

 Client: Two descendants of Eduardo Arriola, 1835 Nacogdoches